 There is evidence that chiropractic therapy can assist with headaches and neck discomfort.
 Chiropractors and massage therapists apply moderate pressure, which may be helpful for patients with osteoarthritis and fibromyalgia.

-Severe back pain, more prevalent than chronic pain, often resolves on its own within six weeks.
-Always see your primary care physician before seeking chiropractic or other non-conventional treatment for pain.
+Severe back pain, more prevalent than chronic pain, often resolves independently within six weeks.
+Always see your primary care physician before seeking a chiropractic office or other non-conventional treatment for pain.

 Relieve Back Pain through Lifestyle Changes